kevL/yata/ReadMe.txt

 The dirpresets appear on the File menu (if specified) and are a quick way to show the Open ... dialog at your frequently used directory(s).

-The pathall directories are for gathering Crafting.2da info that will appear when mouseovering cells of Crafting.2da.
-(Yata was designed with Crafting in mind and can show stuff like Encoded IPs as readable strings on the statusbar.)
+The pathall directories are for gathering Info that will appear if Crafting.2da or Spells.2da are loaded as the cursor is moved over their cells.
+(Yata was designed with Crafting in mind and can show stuff like Encoded IPs as readable strings on the statusbar, eg.)

 Appendix A: note on Load